Robust Maximum Capture Facility Location under Random Utility Maximization Models: Numerical Experiments

-It is also worth looking at the computing times required by the different approaches to terminate.
-In Table \ref{tab:computing} we report the average computing times for the four approaches, under the two discrete choice models (the MNL and nested logit) and with three instance sizes.
-It is interesting to see that RO and DET1 require similar computing times, even though RO involves solving additional convex optimization problems.
-DET2 is more expensive, which is an expected observation as it involves solving a mixed version of deterministic MCP.
-The SA is much more time-consuming, as compared to the other three approaches since it requires sampling and solving several deterministic problems.
+We look at the computing times required by the different approaches to terminate.
+In Table \ref{tab:computing}, we report the average computing times for the four approaches, under the two discrete choice models (the MNL and nested logit) and with {two} instance sizes.
+It clearly shows that DET1 require the least amount of running time.
+It is interesting to see that RO requires less computing times than DET2, except for the instances of size $|I| = 82341$.
+SA is much more time-consuming, as compared to the other three approaches since it requires sampling and solving several deterministic problems.
+On the other hand, for the largest problem, RO requires the largest computing times under the MNL model due to the fact that it needs to solve a large number of inner minimization problems (i.e., solving $\min_{\bv^i \in \cV_i } G^i(\bY(\bv^i)\circ \bx)$ for $i=1,2,...,82341$).

-In summary, our results show gains from our robust model in protecting decision-makers from expected user demand that would be too low.
-The histograms given by the robust approach have high peaks, small variances, and high worst-case values, as compared to their deterministic and sampling-based counterparts.
-The sampling-based SA approach can provide some protection as well, but it is much more expensive than the RO.